DNWMNCR/JavaForSmallTeams/tests/500_make_tests_easy_to_understand.md

 ### Make Test Structure Clear

-A test can be viewed as having three parts
+A test can be viewed as having three parts:

 * Given - create the values and objects required for the test
 * When - executes the code under test
-* Then - verifies the output/behaviour as as expected
+* Then - verifies the output/behavior as as expected

 These stages are also sometimes called *arrange*, *act* and *assert* by people particularly attached to the letter 'a'.